Tai O: Tourism

 Also known as the "Venice of Hong Kong", Tai O is a tourist spot for both foreigners and residents of other parts of Hong Kong, despite damage by a fire in July 2000.
 The pang uks, a kind of stilt house, built right over the waterway are still quite scenic.
 A cable ferry tended by local women used to be quite popular with visitors, but it was replaced with a steel pedestrian bridge in October 1996.

 The traditional salted fish and shrimp paste are sold at storefronts in Tai O. For a small fee, some residents will take tourists out on their boats along the river and for short jaunts into the sea.
 Many tourists come to Tai O specifically to take these trips to see Chinese white dolphins, also known as "Pink Dolphins".
 It is also a good place to see the sunset.

 Old Tai O Police Station, a Grade II historic building, has been turned into a boutique hotel called Tai O Heritage Hotel by Hong Kong Heritage Conservation Foundation.
 The hotel has nine rooms and a restaurant.
 The hotel has been open and operational since 2012.

 Tai O Rural Committee Historic and Cultural Showroom, located within the centuries-old fishing village of Tai O, exhibits relics of the local community's past, including fishing tools and dismantled old structures.
 The showroom was founded by the Tai O Rural Committee and all the items in its collection were donated by local residents.

 Education

 There are two kindergartens, one primary school and one secondary school.
-They are CCC Tai O Primary School and Buddhist Fat Ho Memorial College.
+They are Church of Christ in China (CCC) Tai O Primary School (中華基督教會大澳小學) and Buddhist Fat Ho Memorial College.

-Most of Lantau Island, Tai O included, is in Primary One Admission (POA) School Net 98, which contains multiple aided schools on Lantau Island, including two in Tung Chung; no government primary schools are in this net.
+Most of Lantau Island, Tai O included, is in Primary One Admission (POA) School Net 98, which contains multiple aided schools on Lantau Island, including CCC Tai O Primary School; no government primary schools are in this net.

+Hong Kong Public Libraries operates Tai O Public Library.

 Transport

-Tai O can be reached by bus (New Lantao Bus) from the following places:
+Tai O can be reached by bus (New Lantau Bus) from the following places: